TosbackCgusBridge-Bot/CGUs-versions/Monster/Terms of Service.md

 Terms of Use

-These Terms of Use were updated effective February, 2013.
+These Terms of Use were updated effective March 2014.
 Click here for a summary of the changes.

 Understanding your rights and responsibilities as a Monster user Privacy Reminder